kevinkit/beautifulWebCams/README.md

 To contribute change the README.md (View on GitHub).
 Every city is only allowed to have three cameras at once.
 Please keep the cities in alphabetical order.

-Only webcams are supoorted - no streams.
+Only webcams are supported - no streams.

 ## Germany